rancher/fleet-docs/docs/gitrepo-add.md

 If you are using Fleet in a [single cluster](./concepts.md) style, the namespace will always be **fleet-local**.
 Check [here](https://fleet.rancher.io/namespaces/#fleet-local) for more on the `fleet-local` namespace.

 For a [multi-cluster](./concepts.md) style, please ensure you use the correct repo that will map to the right target clusters.

-## Create GitRepo Instance

-Git repositories are registered by creating a `GitRepo` resource in Kubernetes.
-Refer to the [creating a deployment tutorial](./tut-deployment.md) for examples.

-The available fields are documented in the [GitRepo resource reference](./ref-gitrepo.md)

 ## Adding Private Git Repository